jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

       New-Item src/booleans.py

-  the terminal_ goes back to the command line

 * I `make a directory`_ for the tests

   .. code-block:: shell
     :emphasize-lines: 1

     mkdir tests

-  the terminal_ goes back to the command line

 * I make the ``tests`` directory_ a `Python package`_